 Applications must be submitted through the CARE Fund grants management system, which can be accessed via the CARE Fund website.
-The grant application is scheduled to be available to applicants by Monday, January 6, 2025, and the application must be submitted by Wednesday, March 5, 2025, 4:00 p.m.
+The grant application will be available to applicants by Wednesday, June 4, 2025, and the application must be submitted by Wednesday August 6, 2025, 4:00 p.m.
 (PT).

-The application prompts and questions are available on the Scientific Discoveries Research opportunity page on the CARE Fund website (www.wacarefund.org).
+The application prompts and questions are available on the Implementation and Outcomes Research page on the CARE Fund website.

-Award decisions for this opportunity are anticipated to be made in August 2025.
+Award decisions for this opportunity are anticipated to be made in March 2026.
 Applicants will be notified of award decisions via email.